sandervanvugt/van-vugt-kubernetes/ckad-canary/step2.md

-There are no imperative commands to easily create persistent volumes.
-That's why you're going to use a preconfigured YAML file.
-Have a look at the contents of the YAML file, and notice that it is creating a persistent volume of the hostPath type:

-`cat pv.yaml`{{execute}}

-Now add the configuration in the YAML file to the cluster:
+To work with Canary Deployments, it's convenient to use YAML files.
+Use the following command to generate the oldnginx.yaml file:

+`kubectl create deploy old-nginx --image=nginx:1.14 --dry-run=client -o yaml > oldnginx.yaml`{{execute}}

+To make the YAML file usable in a Canary Deployment, you'll need to add the label "type: canary" and change the number of replicas to 3.
+For your convenience, use the oldnginx.yaml file that is provided in the course Git repository, which alread contains these changes:

-`kubectl create -f pv.yaml`{{execute}}
+`kubectl create -f oldnxing.yaml`{{execute}}

-Verify that the persistent volume was added to the cluster successfully:
+And verify that you have 3 Pods, as well as the right label:

-`kubectl get pv`{{execute}}
+`kubectl get all --selector type=canary`{{execute}}

-The persistent volume is now avalailable, let's continue and create the persistent volume claim.